icl-rocketry/Sporadic-Impulse-Mini/README.md

 # Sporadic-Impulse-Mini
-SIM - Sporadic Impulse Minia mini version of sporadic impulse so we can launch it in the uk
+SIM - Sporadic Impulse Mini
+a mini version of sporadic impulse so we can launch it in the uk